L.A. Confidential (film)

 L.A.
 Confidential is a 1997 American neo-noir crime thriller film directed, produced, and co-written by Curtis Hanson.
-The screenplay by Hanson and Brian Helgeland is based on James Ellroy's 1990 novel, the third book in his L.A.
+The screenplay, by Hanson and Brian Helgeland, is based on James Ellroy's 1990 novel, the third book in his L.A.
 Quartet series.
 The film tells the story of a group of LAPD officers in 1953, and the intersection of police corruption and Hollywood celebrity.
 The title refers to the 1950s scandal magazine Confidential, portrayed in the film as Hush-Hush.

 At the time, actors Guy Pearce and Russell Crowe were relatively unknown in North America.
 One of the film's backers, Peter Dennett, was worried about the lack of established stars in the lead roles, but supported Hanson's casting decisions, and Hanson had the confidence to also recruit Kevin Spacey, Kim Basinger, and Danny DeVito.

 L.A.
-Confidential was a critical and commercial success.
-It grossed $126 million against a $35 million budget and received critical acclaim for the acting, writing, directing, editing, and Jerry Goldsmith's musical score.
+Confidential premiered at the Cannes Film Festival on May 14, 1997, and was released by Warner Bros. on September 19, 1997.
+The film was a critical and commercial success.
+It grossed $126.2 million against a $35 million budget and received critical acclaim for the acting, writing, directing, editing, and Jerry Goldsmith's musical score.
 It was nominated for nine Academy Awards, including Best Picture, winning two: Best Supporting Actress (Basinger) and Best Adapted Screenplay; Titanic won in every other category for which L.A.
 Confidential was nominated.
 In 2015, the Library of Congress selected L.A.
 Confidential for preservation in the United States National Film Registry as "culturally, historically, or aesthetically significant".